Scott Trail Rocket 2.0 Review Facts

 Price can make or break the decision to purchase a shoe.
 The Scott Trail Rocket 2.0 is sold at a price comparable to other trail shoes, such as the Inov-8 Terraclaw

 , while providing a slightly different and sometimes preferable platform.
 With design features meant to provide durability and a long-lasting product, this Scott shoe is likely going to hold up over time and provide a good value for the money spent on it.

 While many companies use large lugs on the bottom of their trail shoes to create traction, Scott has chosen a different approach.
 With smaller lugs built into specific parts of the outsole designed to grip as needed for traction, these shoes provide a smoother run than some of the competition.
 This is especially true on hard packed dirt or gravel, but also is true out on the single track trail while weaving through the woods.
-The traction and grip is even adaptable enough to be used during road workouts.
+The traction and grip are even adaptable enough to be used during road workouts.
 The benefit of the rocker design and the smoother outsole work together to create a unique running experience that is on par with some higher end running shoes.

 The Scott Trail Rocket 2.0 is a firm shoe that provides some flexibility through the outsole and midsole foam.
 The lack of a rock plate provides a bit more flexibility than if one was present.
 The upper mesh contains the foot but also allows for flexibility and small adjustments throughout the run.
-This shoe performs similar to many Hoka shoes
+This shoe performs similarly to many Hoka shoes

 while out on the trail in terms of flexibility.
 The rocker design is solid enough to make a difference in your stride but the shoe is flexible enough to still be comfortable.